Announcing the winners of the 2015 Donald E. Davis Arboretum Photo Contest!

-It’s time to gather your entries for the annual Davis Arboretum Photo Contest!
-Please enter photographs that will give us an amazing selection of images to choose from for our 2015 Davis Arboretum calendar.
+Once again it’s time to start thinking about your entries for the annual Davis Arboretum Photo Contest!
+It’s your photographs that give us the amazing selection of images to choose from for our Arboretum calendar.

-Once again all entries will be on display in Biggin Hall as well as the Student Center.
-The awards will be announced on our website and hung on the photos when they are on display in the Student Center.
+The entries will be on display in Biggin Hall from April 17th – April 26th.
+The awards will be announced on our website and hung on the photos on Friday, April 24th.

 Take a tour on the Audubon Trail in the Arboretum